rigaya/NVEnc/NVEncC_Options.en.md

   - 2
     Always disable NVML.

+### --disable-nvml
+Skip DX11 initilization.
+NGX and libplacebo filters cannot be used with this option.

 ### --output-buf &lt;int&gt;
 Specify the output buffer size in MB.
 The default is 8 and the maximum value is 128.